Brand Execution Guidelines banner image

 Follow ASU’s tone and voice.

 Each time you post, respond, launch, thank and connect with others on social media you are exercising our brand’s tone and voice.
 As such, you should always follow ASU’s writing style.
-Every time that our audience sees a tweet or a post, they are building an idea of what our brand means to them, and we should aim to maintain an identity standard regardless of medium.
+Every time our audience sees a reel or a post, they build an idea of what our brand means to them, and we should aim to maintain an identity standard regardless of medium.

 For more information, make sure to visit ASU’s writing style and content overview section of the brand guide.